dragonza/react-redux-boilerplate/README.md

 ## How it works

-The boilerplate comes with some immutability helper functions that help to update Redux store without writing so much redundant code for reducersSS.
+The boilerplate comes with some immutability helper functions that help to update Redux store without writing so much redundant code for reducers.

 * `Set`: set a value (new or existing) to a particular path provided.
 ```javascript